Orland Park, Illinois Child Support Attorneys

 Whether a child’s parents are divorced or have never been married, the child is legally entitled to financial support from both parents.
 Typically, the parent who does not have physical or residential custody of the child will have to pay child support to the parent who does.
 At the Illinois family law firm of Kezy & Associates, we are experienced in handling child support matters related to divorce and paternity cases.
 Our Orland Park divorce lawyers represent clients on both sides of these matters and strongly advocate for fair resolutions that protect our clients’ interests and the needs of the child(ren) involved.

-How Child Support Awards Are Determined in Illinois
+Changes to Illinois Law Affecting How Child Support Awards Are Determined

 Child support arrangements can also be negotiated out of court.
 If they are, the court must approve them, however.
 We are experienced in handling child support negotiations and litigation.
 We understand the importance of resolving child support matters fairly and ensuring that children are properly provided for.
 Whether you are the custodial or non-custodial parent, our Orland Park divorce lawyers will fight for your interests and the interests of your children.

 If you are seeking to resolve child support issues as part of a divorce or other family law matter, contact us at (708) 518-8200 to schedule a free consultation.
-We will explain how child support is handled in Illinois courts and how that applies to your family.
+We will explain how Illinois' updated child support law affects your case and your options for modifying an existing child support order.
 Our firm is experienced in handling child support matters for parents at all income levels, including couples involved in high asset divorces.
 From our office in Will County, we serve clients in all matters of family law needs.